A5hleyRich/delightful-downloads/readme.txt

 6. Settings screen.

 == Changelog ==

+= 1.3 =
++ Added download tags and categories.
++ Added folder protection so that files can no longer be accessed directly.
++ Added the option to block user agents such as search bots.
++ Added [ddownload_list] shortcode to list downloads.
++ Added [ddownload_total_filesize] shortcode to output file size of all files.
++ Added [ddownload_total_files] shortcode to output the total number of files.
++ Added the option to enable/disable logging of downloads by admins.
++ Added the option to specify download address and enable/disable pretty permalinks.
++ Added Support Screen.
++ Added User Agent to logs screen.
++ Added filters for developers.
++ Added uninstall functionality.
++ Improved [ddownload] with additional wildcards.
++ Improved Settings Screen.

 = 1.2.3 =
 + Fixed a bug that caused downloads to become corrupt when the NextGEN Gallery plugin was active.